logicalclocks/hopsworks-tutorials/integrations/bytewax/README.md

 the Hopsworks features store.
 This guide covers:

 - computing real-time features from a streaming data source (WebSockets) with Bytewax.
-- writing real time features to Hopsworks's online feature.
+- writing real-time features to Hopsworks's online feature group via the streaming platform, Kafka.

 You will also
 - create feature group using the HSFS APIs.